ucb-152/lab6/README.md

 Once you have successfully completed the steps above, you are finished with the open-ended portion!

 TODO: Add Gradescope submission instructions
-TODO: Add competiiton leaderboard details
+TODO: Add competition leaderboard details

 ## Conclusion